CoolisTheName007/loadreq/README.txt

 It is easy to define custom search functions and path loaders (which I call requirers), by altering loadreq.vars.finders and loadreq.vars.requirers .
-For instance, one could add a .json requirer. loadreq comes with a lua_requirer function, that handles lua files:
+For instance, one could add a .json requirer.
+Also, if you also install my search API (see signature), loadreq uses the glob search function from it as default. loadreq comes with a lua_requirer function, that handles lua files:

 lua_requirer(path,cenv,env,renv,rerun,args)